GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Empirical Sensitivity

 \subsection{Candidate Selection}

 The injected datasets were analyzed with GFH-v2, and candidates were selected from the resulting Hough maps.
-To systematically cover the parameter space, the Hough map was divided as follows: the $x_0$ parameter was divided into a number of blocks determined by the number of injections and width of the spindown band covered by the signal.
+To systematically cover the parameter space, the Hough map was divided as follows: the $x_0$ parameter was divided into a number of blocks determined by the number of injections and width of the spindown band covered by the signal\footnote{In the injection study, the number of blocks along the $x_0$ axis was scaled with the number of injected signals to control the candidate density.
+In a real search, a fixed partitioning scheme is used instead (e.g., 100 blocks in $x_0$).}.
 The $k$ axis was divided such that each block is approximately square-shaped, containing the same number of bins along $x_0$ and $k$.
 Within each block the bin with the highest map count was selected as a candidate.
 A second candidate was chosen only if it was sufficiently far away from the first (in this case, by 6 bins in $x_{0}$) to reasonably select candidates of different origin.

-Coincidence checks were performed across detectors and with respect to the injected parameters to identify common candidates.
-Following \cite{2014PhRvD90d2002A}, candidates are considered coincident if they are close within a defined distance in the $(x_0, k)$ parameter space, computed as